Canadian approval of U.S. leadership drops 40 per cent in a year: poll

 In Canada, 20 per cent of respondents said they approved of the job performance of U.S. leadership; 76 per cent said they disapproved.

 Those numbers were backed up by another new poll Thursday.
-Angus Reid said a mere 13 per cent of Canadians surveyed had a positive impression of the Trump presidency, versus those who saw it negatively, with the numbers declining from earlier surveys.
+Angus Reid said a mere 13 per cent of Canadians surveyed had a positive impression of the Trump presidency, versus 70 per cent who saw it negatively, with the numbers declining from earlier surveys.
 Trump received the highest approval in Alberta, where 29 per cent viewed him positively, and 16 per cent had mixed feelings.

 "This hurts a lot," tweeted Bruce Heyman, former president Barack Obama's last ambassador to Canada.